USPTO Examiner RUSHING JR BOBBY - Art Unit 3618

 Executive Summary

-Examiner RUSHING JR, BOBBY works in Art Unit 3618 and has examined 85 patent applications in our dataset.
-With an allowance rate of 90.6%, this examiner has an above-average tendency to allow applications.
-Applications typically reach final disposition in approximately 24 months.
+Examiner RUSHING, JR, BOBBY works in Art Unit 3618 and has examined 44 patent applications in our dataset.
+With an allowance rate of 90.9%, this examiner allows applications at a higher rate than most examiners at the USPTO.
+Applications typically reach final disposition in approximately 30 months.

 Allowance Patterns

-Examiner RUSHING JR, BOBBY's allowance rate of 90.6% places them in the 73% percentile among all USPTO examiners.
-This examiner has an above-average tendency to allow applications.
+Examiner RUSHING, JR, BOBBY's allowance rate of 90.9% places them in the 75% percentile among all USPTO examiners.
+This examiner is more likely to allow applications than most examiners at the USPTO.

 Office Action Patterns

-On average, applications examined by RUSHING JR, BOBBY receive 1.66 office actions before reaching final disposition.
-This places the examiner in the 46% percentile for office actions issued.
+On average, applications examined by RUSHING, JR, BOBBY receive 1.84 office actions before reaching final disposition.
+This places the examiner in the 43% percentile for office actions issued.
 This examiner issues fewer office actions than average, which may indicate efficient prosecution or a more lenient examination style.

 Prosecution Timeline

-The median time to disposition (half-life) for applications examined by RUSHING JR, BOBBY is 24 months.
-This places the examiner in the 73% percentile for prosecution speed.
+The median time to disposition (half-life) for applications examined by RUSHING, JR, BOBBY is 30 months.
+This places the examiner in the 61% percentile for prosecution speed.
 Prosecution timelines are slightly faster than average with this examiner.

 Interview Effectiveness

-Conducting an examiner interview provides a +5.8% benefit to allowance rate for applications examined by RUSHING JR, BOBBY.
-This interview benefit is in the 32% percentile among all examiners.
-Recommendation: Interviews provide a below-average benefit with this examiner.
+Conducting an examiner interview provides a +1.0% benefit to allowance rate for applications examined by RUSHING, JR, BOBBY.
+This interview benefit is in the 19% percentile among all examiners.
+Note: Interviews show limited statistical benefit with this examiner compared to others, though they may still be valuable for clarifying issues.

 Request for Continued Examination (RCE) Effectiveness